ndsurgenor/moonshot/README.md

 - The 404 page displays when the user tries to access a non-existent page and provides links back to the main areas of the site
 - The 500 page displays when the there is an error with the site's internal server and provides links back to the main areas of the site

-### Features to be implemented
+### Features to be implemented  !!!
+TO BE UPDATED !!!

 The following features have been identified as long-term goals which bring value to the UX; however, they have not been implemented at this stage as they would require a significant time investment, thereby delaying vital other features of the site, or a level of programming knowledge which I haven't yet developed.

-- Admin module for staff/admin to set menu items and prices allowing Menu page to stay up-to-date
-- Blocked out dates/times on calendar when the restaurant is closed/fully booked thereby managing numbers for admin automatically
-- Ability for staff admin to define closing dates/time, min/max group sizes, restaurant capacity etc. to also help manage the booking system
-- Automatic email notifications for admin when customers make bookings and notifications to customers when booking status is updated
+- FEATURE 1
+- FEATURE 2
+- FEATURE 3

-### Technology & Resources
+### Technology & Resources  !!!
+TO BE UPDATED !!!

-#### Technologies Used
+#### Technologies Used  !!!
+TO BE UPDATED !!!
 In order to code and design these featured the following technologies were utilised:

 - Python Modules